Cloud7050/ff-mine/docs/guides/arr/shiva.md

 - Diamond Dust: The boss disappears and does a raidwide.
 If any adds are still alive, it's a wipe

 Blade:\
-Rotation is instead just Glacial Bash → Heavenly Strike.
+Rotation is instead just Glacier Bash → Heavenly Strike.

 **Phase 3**\
 The boss reappears atop the MT.
 Icicle Impact now has 2 new patterns instead.